MicrosoftDocs/architecture-center/docs/framework/security/design-regulatory-compliance.md

 Regulatory requirements may influence the workload operations.
 For example, there might be a requirement that operational data, such as application logs and metrics, remain within a certain geo-political region.

 Consider automation of deployment and maintenance tasks.
-This will reduce security and compliance risk by limiting opportunity to introduce human errors during manual tasks.
+Automation reduces security and compliance risk by limiting opportunity to introduce human errors during manual tasks.

 ## Related links